uttkarsh123-shiv/InvisiCrypt/README.md

    - Enter a secret key (used for encryption).
    - The program outputs **stego text** with invisible characters embedded.

+   **Limitation:**
+- The **cover text must be sufficiently long** to hide the secret message.
+- The minimum length of the cover text depends on the **combined length of the secret message and the encryption key**.
+- If the cover text is too short, the program will display an **error** and ask for a longer text.

 2. **Extracting a message**:
    - Paste the stego text into the tool.
    - Choose the encryption algorithm used.